quematt00/matthieu-web/content/entries/the-double-nature-of-dna-reevaluating-the-common-heritage-idea.md

 ---
-title: "The Double Nature of DNA: Reevaluating the Common Heritage Idea."
+title: "The Double Nature of DNA: Reevaluating the Common Heritage Idea"
 year: "2016"
 tags:
   - "common-heritage"